IRS apologizes for targeting conservative political groups in 2012 election

 "I call on the White House to conduct a transparent, government-wide review aimed at assuring the American people that these thuggish practices are not under way at the IRS or elsewhere in the administration against anyone, regardless of their political views," said Senate Republican leader Mitch McConnell of Kentucky.

 White House spokesman Jay Carney declared it was indeed inappropriate for the IRS to target tea party groups.
-But he brushed aside questions about whether the White House itself would investigate.

 Woman rescued after 17 days in Bangladesh ruins: ‘I never dreamed I’d see the daylight again’